Using python generators

 <class 'generator'>

-The yield keyword will yield next next element of the sequence whenever next is invoked on the generator.
+The yield keyword yields the next element of the sequence whenever next

-When fetching the first 7 elements of the series, the function successfully returned: 0, 1, 1, 2, 3, 5, 8
+When fetching the first 7 elements of the series, the function would return: 0, 1, 1, 2, 3, 5, 8

 >>> [next(fib) for _ in range(7)]